 Dysthymic Disorder - Dysthymic Disorder or Dysthymia differs from Major Depressive Disorder (MDD) in two significant ways.
 First, the depressed mood or anhedonia (inability to experience pleasure from activities usually found enjoyable) need only be present 50% of the time, as opposed to most of the day, every day with MDD.
 Most of the symptoms of Dysthymia and MDD are the same; however, with Dysthymia, hopelessness is a common characteristic, as individuals often lose faith that their depression will ever lift.

-A note about Bipolar Disorder - Bipolar Disorder can include periods of major depression, but it differs from the above two diagnoses in that Bipolar Disorder is characterized by discreet periods of excessively elevated mood, energy, or activity and/or irritability that that is not seen in depression.
+A note about bipolar disorders - These disorders can include periods of major depression.
+Still, it differs from the above two diagnoses in that bipolar disorders can include discreet periods of excessively elevated mood, energy, activity, and/or irritability that is not seen in depression.
 When these periods of elevated mood last for 7 or more consecutive days, they are known as manic episodes.

-Psychotherapy and medication have both shown to be effective in treating depression; however, there are significant advantages to psychotherapy.
+Psychotherapy and medication have shown to be effective in treating depression; however, there are significant advantages to psychotherapy to consider.
 Medication can be extremely effective in treating the biological aspects of depression in the brain.
-However, psychotherapy can teach the individual how to process and cope with circumstances in his or her life, as well as helping the client to discover and process the root causes of depression, while learning techniques to manage depression without the need for medication.
+However, psychotherapy can teach the individual how to process and cope with circumstances in his or her life and help the client discover and process the root causes of depression while learning techniques to manage depression without medication.
 Thus, while medication can offer relief from the symptoms of depression more quickly than psychotherapy, this relief can disappear when the medication is no longer taken.
-In contrast, some research has show that individuals who receive psychotherapy can have less relapses of depressive episodes.
+In contrast, some research has shown that individuals who receive psychotherapy can have fewer relapses of depressive episodes.
 Research also has shown that treatment success can be greater for individuals who receive both psychotherapy and medication, rather than receiving one form of treatment or the other.

-Treatment for depression typically consists of identifying the situations, thoughts, emotions, and behaviors that contribute to depression.
+Treatment for depression typically identifies the situations, thoughts, emotions, and behaviors that contribute to depression.
 This may be done through self-reflection, discussions with the therapist, or self-monitoring.
 Then, the patient learns new, more helpful ways of coping with these situations.